-6.3 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+6.3 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
 When dealing with looked after children and previously looked after children, it is important that all agencies work together, and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.

-Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE): County Lines
+Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE): County Lines and serious violence

-6.4 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we train staff to recognise that both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+6.4 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we train staff to recognise that both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.

-6.5 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we recognise that Child Sexual Exploitation is a form of child sexual abuse and this imbalance of power coerces, manipulates or deceives a child or young person into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator.
+6.5 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we recognise that Child Sexual Exploitation is a form of child sexual abuse and this imbalance of power coerces, manipulates or deceives a child or young person into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator.
 Child sexual exploitation does not always include physical contact, it can also occur through the use of technology.
+We understand that some children may not realise they are being exploited e.g. they may believe they are in a genuine romantic relationship.

-6.6 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
+6.6 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
 Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs.
-If a child is suspected to be at risk of or involved in county lines, a referral to the Children's Advice and Duty Service (CADS) will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.